openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/example/index.md

 ### Enable Certificate Access by Specific Users

+Certbot will make the files it creates available to root only (a good practice).
+If you run your network as root, this you'll have no problems but generally, it's a better practice to not run as root when you don't need to.
+In order to run this example as "us" (not the root user) we'll need to grant specific users the ability to read the files.

+A flexible way to allow other processes to use/access these files is to make a new group and a new user, that is what is shown below.
+In linux, groups and users are assigned ids.
+2171 looks like "ziti" so we'll use UID 2171 and GID 2171.
-Since Certbot will make the files available to root only (a good practice) we want to give specific users the ability to read the files.
-To do that we'll make a new group and a new user with UID 2171 and GID 2171.
-As shown below, we are making a group named `zitiweb`, adding our user to that group so that "we" can see the files for debugging or other purposes and then making a `ziggy` user that can also read these files should we want/need that later.
+The example below will make a new group named `zitiweb`.
+This group will then be granted ownership of the `letsencrypt` folder via chown.
+Changing the ownership of the files to the group will allow any user in that group the ability to read these files so be careful granting this group to users.
+Then we'll add the user we are currently logged in with to that group so that "we" can see the files for debugging or other purposes.
+Finally, we'll make a `ziggy` user that is also in this group so that if we want to, we can run processes as ziggy.
 Please plan accordingly here.
-This is just a reasonable example to follow to get you going, change it to suit your needs.
+This is just a reasonable example to follow to get you going, change it to suit your needs and do not take this example as authoritative.
+There are many ways to solve this problem, it's up to you to pick 'the best' way.

 <Details>
-<summary>An Example of Changing LetsEncrypt Permissions</summary>
+<summary>Example Changing LetsEncrypt Permissions</summary>

 ```bash
 sudo groupadd -g 2171 zitiweb